tomordonez/tomordonez.github.io/_posts/2018-07-15-wget-download-files.md

 * `--random-wait -e robots=off -U mozilla`: A good practice to appear human.
 * `-nd`: No directories
 * `-np`: No parent directories
 * `-nc`: "no clobber".
-This means only download files if they are newer or you didn't download them yet.no clobber".
 This means only download files if they are newer or you didn't download them yet.